-At a little over 400m the visitor centre car park gives you a good start to the day; but bear in mind it also gives everyone else a good start to the day too.
+At a little over 400m the car park gives you a good start to the day; but bear in mind it also gives everyone else a good start to the day too.
 So start early and you can meet the crowds on your way back rather than being part of them on your way up.

+The lower part of the path leads you up through lower Coire Odhar.
+Here you can catch just a glimpse of an alternative Scotland, for they have fenced out the sheep and you can see the dramatic difference in landscape and vegetation that was caused when landowners cleared their tenants across large parts of the Highlands and Islands to make room for these more lucrative inhabitants.
 Here, too, you can just see traces of the temporary habitation, or shielings, that used to dot so much of the landscape as the clans brought their cattle up to the higher pastures to graze in summer.
-Another aspect of a way of life that disapperared to make way for the all consuming sheep.
+Another aspect of a way of life that disappeared to make way for the all consuming sheep.

-The main path then takes a right turn out of Coire Odhar and you are faced with the hardest pull of the day, up and onto Beinn Ghlas's south west ridge.
+The main path then takes a right turn out of Coire Odhar and you are faced with the hardest pull of the day, up and onto Beinn Ghlas's south-west ridge.
 Beinn Ghlas itself is protected by some steep rocky stretches that have been excellently restored but require care in poor weather.
 The summit itself comes as something of a surprise: a sense of "is this it?"
-Identification is confirmed by the steep drops to the north, and the start of the descent towards Ben Lawers itself: which you see for the first time on gaining the summit of Beinn Ghlas.
+Identification is confirmed by the steep drops to the north, and the start of the descent towards Ben Lawers itself, which you see for the first time on gaining the summit of Beinn Ghlas.

-The onward path is marked by a steady descent towards the comfortable col at a little under 1000m, before a steeper ascent up Bel Lawers itself.
+The onward path is marked by a steady descent towards the comfortable col at a little under 1,000m, before a steeper ascent up Bel Lawers itself.
 This varies between well made but steep path and some quite badly eroded stretches, all of it interesting when you are looking up through billowing cloud into driving rain (which explains the absence of photos from the summit on this page!)
 The simplest return is by reversing the outward route, even though this involves some reascent of Beinn Ghlas.